threefoldtech/0-db/README.md

 makes data persistant behing always append index/datafile

 # Implementation
-This project rely on any dependencies, it's from scratch.
+This project doesn't rely on any dependencies, it's from scratch.

 A rudimental and very simplified redis protocol is supported, allowing only few commands (PING, GET, SET).